matt-auckland/uoa-karate-wiki/docs/etiquette.md

 categories:
 ---

 Foremost in Karate is respect.
-Respect your partners, your teachers, your dojo, your training equipment, and yourself.
+It is also important to respect your dojo, your partners, your teachers, your training equipment, and yourself.

+This includes bowing on entry and exit (of the dojo), not wearing shoes on the dojo floor, wearing clean clothing and being personally clean, having short nails (to avoid injuring a partner), and being on time for training.

+Students should avoid reasons for leaving the Dojo during training by going to the toilet beforehand, and having all equipment readily available.
+If you must leave the dojo or stop training due to any reason (especially if you are not feeling well), please speak to the instructor or a senior member before you leave so your absence is known.
+Part of this is for health and safety reasons.

 ## Ceremonies